Families learned more about home safety through interactive challenges

 The Make Safe Happen Safety Experience is an interactive and fun way for children and their families to learn how to make their homes safer.

-This summer, the Safety Experience is on a coast-to-coast tour including a recent stop (June 26-28) in Des Moines.
-Check out photos from the event.
+This summer, the Safety Experience is on a coast-to-coast tour including a recent stop (July 2-4) in St. Louis.
+Click here to see photos from the event.

 Guided by an interactive program on a smart tablet and a helpful eagle named Nate, families participated in simple challenges and learned important tips to keep every area in and around their homes safe.
 Visitors went room to room in a simulated home and learned what to do if they see a dangerous situation, such as an unsteady television, unsecured household chemicals, or a child playing around water without adult supervision.
 Helpful safety information and tips were also provided to parents, such as making sure hot water temperatures do not exceed 120 degrees, the importance of having a home fire escape plan, and more.
 Fun giveaways reinforced the message.